Greek B Basket League

 The Greek B Basket League, or Greek B Basketball League (Greek: Ελληνική Β Μπασκετ Λιγκ), is a national basketball league in Greece.
-It is also known as the Second National Championship, B National Championship, Second National League, B National League, Third Division, and in Greek, (Βήτα Εθνική καλαθοσφαίρισης) (Beta Ethniki Basketball).
+It is the 3rd-tier level of the basketball league system in Greece, and was founded in its current form in 1986.
+It is also known as National League 1.
 It is organized by the Hellenic Basketball Federation (E.O.K.).

-It is the 3rd-tier level of the basketball league system in Greece, and was founded in its current form in 1986.
-Originally, the league began in 1961, as the Greek National B Class Championship, and it was the 2nd-tier level of Greek basketball until 1986, when it was replaced in that capacity by the Greek A2 Basket League.
+Originally, the league began in 1973, as the Greek National B Class Championship, and it was the 2nd-tier level of Greek basketball until 1986, when it was replaced in that capacity by the Greek A2 Basket League.

 The Greek B Basket League was originally held under a league format of two groups.
 From 1986 to 2012, the league was held under a one group league format.
 From 2013 to 2010, it was again held under a two group format.
-Under the current league format, a total of 58 clubs take part, which are separated into four groups that are based on geographical criteria.
+Under the current league format, a total of 39 clubs take part, which are separated into three groups that are based on geographical criteria.